Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Film a Movie or Music Video

 Making a movie is different from putting on a play since it involves filming scene by scene rather than performing live.
-During every summer, my cousins would come and stay with us on our farm and we had a tradition of making a movie during their visit.
+Every summer, my cousins would come and stay with us on our farm and we had a tradition of making a movie during their visits.
 Usually, we did not have a fully formed script when we started filming and the storyline developed as we filmed.

 The unpredictable plot twists and turns of our movie projects led to some unique and imaginative finished products which were often inspired by the costumes and props we could gather up.
 Take a deep dive into your closets and find some existing props and costumes.
 Then give your kids pencils and paper to see what they create.